Host Profile Testing & Registration Program

 To view a complete list of registered FOUNDATION Fieldbus hosts, please visit our Product Registry.

 It is important to understand what host testing and registration means to the end user.
-We have created a white paper specifically to help developers better understand the process.
+The linked technical paper is specifically intended to help developers better understand the process.